lefessan/autofonce/sphinx/project.rst

   :code:`AUTOFONCE_BUILD_DIR` before the test environment with the value found for this directory.

+* :code:`project.build_dir_candidates`: a list of anchors from where to look for :code:`build_anchors`.
+By default, :code:`autofonce` uses the current directory and search for build anchors in upper directories.
+This option can be used to run :code:`autofonce` from outside the build directory, by trying to detect the location of the build directory.
+Once one of the :code:`build_dir_candidates` has been found, the directory it points to will be used as the current directory to find the :code:`build_anchors`.

+* :code:`project.run_from`: where the :code:`_autofonce/` directory will be
+  created.
+This option can take 3 values: :code:`"build"` for the build directory, :code:`"source"` for the source directory, and :code:`"config"` for the directory containing the configuration file.

+* :code:`project.captured_files`: a list of paths in the source directory.
+If one of the tests fails, :code:`autofonce` will try to include all these files into the generated :code:`_autofonce/results.log` file.
+These files should be text files, as `aufofonce` does not use any encoding mechanism.

 For example, for :code:`gnucobol`, this section looks like::

   [project]
   name = "gnucobol"
   source_anchors = [ "tests/testsuite.at", "!" ]
   build_anchors = [ "cobc/cobc", "!" ]
+  build_dir_candidates = [ "_build" ]
+  run_from = "build"
+  captured_files = [ "_build/atlocal", "_build/atconfig" ]

 .. _Testsuite Descriptions: